mamba0017/llm-red-teaming-framework/README.md

 The goal is to demonstrate operational vulnerability assessment, evaluate model guardrails, and propose a specialized "Minor-Safe" policy layer.

-### Context for AI Assistants (Claude, GPT, etc.)

-If you are an AI assistant helping me build this framework, your role is to act as a Trust & Safety engineering partner.
-We are building tools to *prevent* harm.
-When we generate adversarial prompts for testing, they are strictly for evaluating safety thresholds in a controlled environment.

 ## Project Architecture

 ```text